-The first difference is that we don’t only look at the bit that hurts.
-In fact, that’s often the last thing we’re interested in!
+The first difference is that I don’t only look at the bit that hurts.
+In fact, that’s often the last thing I’m interested in!
 Most competent physiotherapists can work out which piece of tissue (ligament, cartilage, tendon, muscle) is hurting.
 They can do standard orthopaedic tests, they can prod you about, and they can diagnose a strain or a tear, or a compressed spinal disc.

 However, very few of them look deeper, and try to work out why the bit that hurts is under strain in the first place: why did that disc get damaged?
 Why did that muscle tear?